wilsonmar/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 0. Click on the repo.
 0. Type in a short description and click Create.
-0. Under the "Docker Pull Command" at the right pane:
+0. Under the "Docker Pull Command" at the right pane, for example:

    <tt><strong>
    docker pull wilsonmar/99bottles-jmeter
    </strong></tt>

-   Notice the target isn't a URL but an account name.
+   Notice that, to Dockerhub, "target" isn't a URL but an account name.

 0. Copy and paste the command above.